Hardcoreprawn/architecture/input/posts/principles/2023-04-21-be-suspicious.md

 ---
 Title: Be Suspicious
+Lead: Trust no one...
+Published: 28/04/2023
 Description: Don't assume people will do the right things.
-Whethe rby malice or ignorance, users will try to break your app.
+Whether by malice or ignorance, users will try to break your app.
-Date: 2023-04-21T17:16:49.125Z
-Preview: ""
 Draft: true
 Tags:
   - Architectural Principles
   - Architecture
   - Security
 Categories: []
-ArchiveTitle: ""
-Type: default
+Type: Default
 ---

-Check and verify input.
+Check and verify the input.
 Look for tainted input.

 With a modern application, there is no network boundary.
-Its down to identities.
-So check people are wo they say they are and do what you expect them to.
+It's down to identities.
+So check people are who they say they are and do what you expect them to.